 Whether you’re trying to graduate to an unsecured card or apply for a new one, there are some basic steps you can follow to improve your credit score and boost your chances of being approved, such as:

 - Pay on time every time.

 - Keep the credit utilization ratio low, if possible.

 - Keep track of your credit score and other accounts.

-- Pay your other debts, including loans and other credit cards.
+- Pay off all of your debts, including loans and other credit cards.

 - Consider increasing your deposit amount to increase your available credit.

-- Make payments in excess of the minimum payment.
+- Make payments in excess of the minimum due.

-For people with poor credit, secured credit cards can help you build your credit and establish a positive payment history.
+For people with poor credit, secured credit cards can help you build it back up and establish a positive payment history.

-Once your credit score improves, it will be possible to make the transition to an unsecured card, which can offer you better benefits, including lucrative rewards like cash back, miles and points.
-Being responsible with your payments and your credit score is the quickest way toward unlocking a better product.
+Once your credit score improves, it will be possible to make the transition to an unsecured card, which can offer you better benefits, including lucrative rewards like cash back, points and miles.
+Being responsible with your payments and your credit score is the quickest way toward unlocking a better card option.